KunFang93/Nuc3DMap/CellType_Nuc3DMap/README.md

-## This folder collects the processed Nucleosome-level chromatin organization
+## This folder collects the processed nucleosome-level chromatin organization

 ### H1 (hg38)
 ```